 Max Harris is an Examination Fellow at All Souls College, Oxford.
 Originally from Aotearoa New Zealand, he is the author of The New Zealand Project and has written about various topics in progressive politics for outlets such as Aeon, Novara Media, and openDemocracy.

 Philip McKibbin is a writer from Aotearoa New Zealand.
 He has published with The Guardian, Impolitikal, and Takahē.
 He holds a Master of Arts in Philosophy from The University of Auckland, and is studying te reo Māori at Te Wānanga o Aotearoa.
 His book, Love Notes: for a Politics of Love, will be published by Lantern Books in 2019.

 Max Harris and Philip McKibbin first wrote about the Politics of Love in 2015: https://theaotearoaproject.wordpress.com/2015/05/20/the-politics-of-love-max-harris-and-philip-mckibbin/.

 If you would like to contact us, please email us at: email@example.com.

 Please register your interest in attending here.

-We are grateful to All Souls College and The Oxford Research Centre in the Humanities (TORCH) for funding for this conference.
+We are grateful to All Souls College, The Oxford Research Centre in the Humanities (TORCH), and The Borrin Foundation for funding for this conference.